 The School of Law also offers several mandatory and elective classes designed to maximize students' academic success.
-For first-year students, enrollment in Legal Analysis in the spring semester is determined by a student's academic performance during the fall semester.
+For first year students, enrollment in Legal Analysis in the spring semester is determined by students' academic performance during the fall semester.

 D. CLINICS AND EXTERNSHIPS